acarrou/Companion-Computer-Drone/README.md

 mavproxy.py --master=/dev/serial0 --baudrate 921600 --aircraft MyCopter
 ```

-Then check to see if the pi can communicate with a ncomputer using QGroundControl
+Then check to see if the pi can communicate with a computer using QGroundControl (Your Computer's IP running QGC)
 ```bash
 mavproxy.py --master=/dev/serial0 --baudrate 921600 --out <Computer IP>:14550 --aircraft MyCopter
 ```